Hhenry443/HTB/README.md

 ## 🚧 Syntax Implemented So Far

 - Variable assignment for Integers
-- Simple Output for both variables and strings/integers.
+- Simple Output for both variables and strings/integers/Boolean Values.
 - Outputs from the file main.htb (see example script)
 - Simple arithmetic functionality
+- You can fart with varying intensity with: fart [intensity: int]

 ## ✅ Goals & Outcomes